-If the Commonwealth Representative rejects the claim under clause 7.2.2b, the Commonwealth Representative shall, within 10 Working Days of receipt of the claim, notify the Contractor in writing of the need to resubmit the claim and the reasons for rejection and any action to be taken by the Contractor for the claim to be rendered correct for payment.
+If the Commonwealth Representative rejects the claim under clause 7.2.2b, the Commonwealth Representative shall, within 10 Working Days after receipt of the claim, notify the Contractor of the need to resubmit the claim and the reasons for rejection and any action to be taken by the Contractor for the claim to be rendered correct for payment.

-Upon receipt of a notice issued pursuant to clause 7.2.6, the Contractor shall promptly take all necessary steps to make the claim for payment conform to the requirements of the Contract and shall submit a revised claim to the Commonwealth Representative when such action is complete.
+Upon receipt of a notice issued pursuant to clause 7.2.6, the Contractor shall promptly take all necessary steps to make the claim for payment conform to the requirements of the Contract and shall submit a revised claim to the Commonwealth Representative.
 The resubmitted claim shall be subject to the same conditions as if it were the original claim.

 Claims for Payment (Core)